rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 error: aborting due to previous error
 ```

 `size` is a `u32`, but `Vec::with_capacity` needs a `usize`.
+We haven't used
+`with_capacity` in this book yet; it does the same thing as `Vec::new`, but
+with an important difference: it pre-allocates space in the vector.
+Since
+we know that we need to store `size` elements in the vector, doing this
+allocation up-front is slightly more efficent than only writing `Vec::new`,
+and it's not harder to write.
+Well, until we get an error like this!

-We have two options
-here: we can change our function's signature, or we can cast.
-If you remember when
+We have two options here: we can change our function's signature, or we can
-we defined `new`, we didn't think too hard about what number made sense, we just
+cast.
+If you remember when we defined `new`, we didn't think too hard about what
-chose one.
+number made sense, we just chose one.
 Let's give it some more thought now.
+Given
-Given that `size` is the length
-of a vector, `usize` makes a lot of sense.
-They even almost share a name!
-Let's
+that `size` is the length of a vector, `usize` makes a lot of sense.
+They even
-change the signature, and this will now compile:
+almost share a name!
+Let's change the signature, and this will now compile:

 ```rust,ignore
 fn new(size: usize) -> ThreadPool {